bakasheddy/Wheather_wiz/README.md

-### Weather History For Abuja, Nigeri, minna, keffi, and lagos
+### Weather History For Abuja, minna, keffi, and lagos Nigeria

 #### Data